 This can increase the long-term costs of a solar energy system and may make it challenging for households and communities to keep their systems running smoothly.

-Inverters are an important component of a solar energy system, as they convert the direct current (DC) electricity produced by the solar panels into alternating (AC) electricity that appliances and equipment can use.
+Inverters are an important component of a solar energy system.
+They convert the direct current (DC) electricity the solar panels produce into alternating (AC) electricity that appliances and equipment can use.
 Inverters may need to be replaced or repaired over time due to wear and tear or malfunction.

 Similarly, batteries are an important component of a solar energy system, as they store energy that can be used during periods of low solar output.
-Batteries may also need to be replaced or repaired over time as their capacity decreases and their performance decreases.
+Batteries may also need to be replaced or repaired over time as their capacity and performance decrease.

 Suppose a household's solar panels are located in a difficult-to-reach location, such as on a rooftop or in a remote area.
 In that case, it may be expensive and time-consuming to perform maintenance.
 This can be a significant challenge for households and communities and may make it difficult to keep their systems running smoothly.